PrisonTeam/Prison/docs/prison_docs_626_configuring_worldguard_regions.md

-Set’s the WorldEdit selection to the dimensions of the given mine:
+Setâ€™s the WorldEdit selection to the dimensions of the given mine:

     /region select prison_mine_<mine-name>
     /region select prison_mine_area_<mine-name>